 The incidence of crime is one way to measure the quality of a neighborhood.
 Other factors that detract from neighborhood quality include graffiti, dilapidated housing, and litter.
 To gauge the quality of neighborhoods in which children live, the National Survey of Children's Health posed several questions to survey respondents, including "In your neighborhood, is there litter or garbage on the street or sidewalk?," "Does the neighborhood contain poorly kept or dilapidated housing?," and "In your neighborhood is there vandalism such as broken windows or graffiti?"
 The numbers in the chart below are estimates of the percentage of children living in neighborhoods where none of these three detracting elements are present.
-Kentucky's percentage (75.1%) is not statistically different from the U.S. percentage (74.7%) or any of the competitor states.
-Minnesota has the highest value among the states (83.2%) and New York the lowest (61.1%).
+Kentucky's percentage (74.2%) is the same as the U.S. percentage.
+Virginia has the highest value among all of the states (83.3%) and New York the lowest (57.5%).
+At 51.1 percent, the District of Columbia is even lower than New York.

-Children Living in Neighborhoods Without Detracting Elements, KY, Competitor States, and the U.S., 2016-2017 (percent living in areas with no graffiti, dilapidated housing, or litter)
+Children Living in Neighborhoods Without Detracting Elements, KY, Competitor States, and the U.S., 2017-2018

+(percent living in areas with no graffiti, dilapidated housing, or litter)

-Source: 2016-2017 National Survey of Children's Health
+Source: 2017-2018 National Survey of Children's Health